 Entrance fee: MYR1 for adults / Free for kids below 12 years old

 Operation hours: 8.00 a.m. to 3.00 p.m.
 (Saturday only)

 6. Ayu Fashion Batik Workshop

 Located in Kampung Talak, this workshop is a producer of batik Kelantan using the traditional block-print technique.
-Interestingly, there are five thousand block-prints being showcased here.
+Interestingly, five thousand block-prints are being showcased here.
 Travellers can witness how batik fabrics are produced made and even take part in batik-colouring and batik-stamping.
 Many choices of beautiful batik apparel are also on sale at this workshop’s gallery.

 Contact: +6 09 719 6178